nunit/nunit.analyzers/documentation/NUnit1001.md

 ### Problem

-In the test case above, `1` in the test case indicates that `numberValue` should be an int.
-However, it's sent in as an `bool`.
+In the test case above, `true` in the test case indicates that `numberValue` should be a boolean.
+However, the test declares that `numberValue` is an integer.
+This will lead to a runtime failure.

 ### Fix